The Austin Creek State Recreation Area

 Main street is lined with colorful, eclectic shops

-Among the diverse offerings are Guerneville 5 & 10, where you’ll find candy brands and toys from your childhood, collectibles, camp supplies, greeting cards, and novelty items; and Sonoma Nesting Company, which specializes in antiques, art, and collectibles for home and garden.
+Check out the wonderful — and wonderfully old-fashioned — shops that line Main Street in the town of Guerneville.
+At Guerneville 5 & 10, you’ll find candy brands and toys from your childhood, collectibles, camp supplies, and novelty items.
+Stop in at Sonoma Nesting Company to see beautiful antiques, art, and collectibles for the home and garden.

 You Might Also Like